dsblank/gramps-ez-mcp/README.md

 ### MCP Client Configuration

-For use with MCP-compatible clients (like `ez-mc-chatbot`, Cursor, etc), you will need a configuration file.
+For use with MCP-compatible clients (like `ez-mcp-chatbot`, Cursor, etc), you will need a configuration file.

 For example, for `ez-mcp-chatbot`: